 Pipeline & Activity

 Pipeline is a logical grouping of activities that perform a task together.
 Within a logical grouping all tasks can be logically separated and individual.
 Pipelines can be scheduled and executed via triggers or run manually, on demand.
-Pipeline can be described as an orchestration or a workflow and activities as shapes in BizTalk orchestration.
+Pipeline is an orchestration or a workflow and activities as shapes in BizTalk orchestration.
 They consist of four types:

 With custom activities you can perform data movement or data transformation activity.
-Basically, you can do anything you want.
+In fact, you can do anything you want.
 In custom activity, the only limit is your imagination.

 - Azure SQL Database

 In Azure Data factory version2, main capabilities were summarized:

 - Deploy and run SQL Server Integration Services (SSIS) packages in Azure

 Control Flow and Scale

 In order to make activities and pipeline more flexible and reusable, here are some updated capabilities that you can do in pipeline: